francesco11112/new_repository1/README.md

 # systemctl start grafana-server
 # systemctl status grafana-server
 ```
-Go to our web browser on http://localhost:3000 and connect to Grafana using user 'admin' and password 'admin'.
+Go to the web browser on http://localhost:3000 and connect to Grafana using user 'admin' and password 'admin'.

-For the 'prometheus' metrics we directly imported the Prometheus dashboard  [via grafana.com](https://grafana.com/grafana/dashboards/12456-solr-dashboard/) using the dashboard id  .
+For the 'prometheus' metrics we click on the Toolbars - Home - Drilldown - Metrics - All Metrics.
 This is shown using the prometheus-1 Data source.
 Here are three screenshots:

 <img width="1280" height="1024" alt="snapshot1Nov18" src="https://github.com/user-attachments/assets/2e3097d5-455a-494d-80d6-ea855fd64d93" />